Swarthmore College: Magazines

 There are a number of magazines at Swarthmore, most of which are published semi-annually at the end of each semester.

 One is Spike, Swarthmore's humor magazine, founded in 1993.
 The others are literary magazines, including Nacht, which publishes long-form non-fiction, fiction, poetry and artwork; Small Craft Warnings, which publishes poetry, fiction and artwork; Scarlet Letters, which publishes women's literature; Enie, for Spanish literature; Visibility Zine, for literature and art by historically marginalized groups; OURstory, for literature relating to diversity issues; Bug-Eyed Magazine, a very limited-run science fiction/fantasy magazine published by Psi Phi, formerly known as Swarthmore Warders of Imaginative Literature (SWIL); Remappings (formerly "CelebrASIAN"), published by the Swarthmore Asian Organization; Alchemy, a collection of academic writings published by the Swarthmore Writing Associates; Mjumbe, published by the Swarthmore African-American Student Society; and a magazine for French literature.
 An erotica magazine, ! (pronounced "bang") was briefly published in 2005 in homage to an earlier publication, Untouchables.
 Most of the literary magazines print approximately 500 copies, with around 100 pages.
 There is also a photography magazine, Pun/ctum, which features work from students and alumni.

 Radio station

 WSRN 91.5 FM is the college radio station.
 It has a mix of indie, rock, hip-hop, electronic dance, folk, world, jazz and classical music, as well as a number of radio talk shows.
 At one time, WSRN had a significant news department, and covered events such as the 1969 black protest movement extensively.
-In the 1990s, WSRN centered its programming on the immensely popular "Hank and Bernie Show", starring undergraduates Hank Hanks and Bernie Bernstein.
-Hank and Bernie conducted wide-ranging and entertaining interviews of sports stars and cultural icons such as Lou Piniella, Mark Grace, Jake Plummer, Greg Ostertag, Andy Karich and Mark "the Bird" Fidrych, and also engaged the Swarthmore community in discussions on campus issues and current events.
-Upwards of 90 percent of the Swarthmore community would tune in to the Hank and Bernie Show and many members of the surrounding villages and towns would also listen and call in.
-Many archived recordings of musical and spoken word performances exist, such as the once-annual Swarthmore Folk Festival.
-Today WSRN focuses virtually exclusively on entertainment, though it has covered significant news developments such as the athletic cuts in 2000 and the effects of the September 11 attacks on campus.
-War News Radio and The Sudan Radio Project (formerly the Darfur Radio Project) do broadcast news on WSRN, however.
-Currently, the longest running show in WSRN's lineup is "Oído al Tambor", which focuses on news and music from Latin America.
-The show has been running non-stop, on Sundays from 4:00 to 6:00 p.m., since September 2006.
-After its members graduated in December 2009, the show's concept was revived by the show "Rayuela", which has been running since September 2009.